SmashedFrenzy16/magicavoxel-room/README.md

 # Magicavoxel Room

-This is a room made in magicavoxel.
-Thouhg it is a bit untidy, it will be a template for whoever wants to further build on it.
+This is a room made in Magicavoxel.
+Though it is a bit untidy, it will be a template for whoever wants to further build on it.